microsoft/Smart-Energy-Foundation-Demo-Stack/README.md

 * The Miners folder contains projects which call the CarbonEmissionsMining and WeatherDataMining projects to mine data from the WattTIme and Wunderground APIs
 * The Telemetry layer provides a light weight telemetry system which logs system messages to Azure Table Storage
 * The Azure Function mines the data on a schedule (every 30 minutes by default)
-* The Visualisation layer displays the data in the SQL Azure database using a ShinyApp on the Microsoft R Open Enhanced R Distribution: https://mran.microsoft.com/open/
+* The Visualisation layer displays the data in the SQL Azure database using PowerBI, or a ShinyApp on the Microsoft R Open Enhanced R Distribution: https://mran.microsoft.com/open/
 * The DataApi layer is a simple WebAPI which allows access to the stored data

 # Configuring the Data Miner / Updating  the Regions Mined